CSCI-360-01-2018/hw5-landaumd/README.md

 Write a three- to five-page research paper on the pattern and its evolution, etc.
 Write an implementation in Java.
 You may present a five minute talk on your pattern that includes your implementation.

+To Compile and Run from the command line:

+javac IceCreamDriver.java
+java IceCreamDriver